Terminal expansion costs at Kelowna Airport soar due to COVID and inflation - The Golden StarThe Golden Star

 After delays due to the COVID-19 pandemic, the first phase of the terminal expansion at Kelowna International Airport (YLW) will start in 2023 with an inflated budget.

-The original budget was $67.3 million, but recovering from the pandemic and inflation has driven the cost to $90.2 million, according to YLW’s 10-year capital plan going to city council Nov.
+The original budget was $67.3 million, but inflation has driven the cost to $90.2 million, according to YLW’s 10-year capital plan going to city council Nov.
 21.

 Plans include the expansion of pre-board screening and the departures lounge.
 Phase 2 of the terminal expansion is to begin in 2029 and includes construction of the arrivals area at the south end of the building.